How Water Treatment Works

 System Interdependence

-- Wastewater systems for returning used water (see How Wastewater Treatment Works)
+- Wastewater systems for returning used water to the environment (see How Wastewater Treatment Works).

-- Waste management systems for handling treatment byproducts (see How Waste Management Systems Work)
+- Waste management systems for handling sludge, spent filter media, and other byproducts (see How Waste Management Systems Work).

-- Recycling systems for resource recovery where applicable (see How Recycling Systems Work)
+- Recycling and resource recovery systems where nutrients or materials can be reclaimed (see How Recycling Systems Work).

 Why Water Treatment Matters